 U-Select-It believes it is important to build meaningful relationships in order to have the best impact in the convenient services industry and the broader community.
 USI recently had the chance to enhance important relationships at the NAMA DC Fly-In & Advocacy Summit, where we networked with clients and discussed vending related legislation with U.S. lawmakers at the Capitol.

-USI was thankful discuss these issues with legislators on Capitol Hill.
-This us USI’s fourth year getting a chance to meet with Sen. Joni Ernst.
-“Four years ago we met with Senator Ernst as simply an introduction to our business and industry,” said Hubler.
-“But now there’s a better understanding of our issues and a relationship that wasn’t there before.”
-U-Select-It also met with staffers from Rep. Julie Axne and Sen. Chuck Grassley respective office.
+USI was grateful for the opportunity to discuss these pertinent issues with legislators on Capitol Hill.
+This is USI’s fourth year meeting with Sen. Joni Ernst.
+“Four years ago we met with Senator Ernst as simply an introduction to our business and the industry,” said Hubler.
+“After coming back year after year and meeting with Senator Ernst, there’s a better understanding of our issues and a relationship that wasn’t there before.”
+U-Select-It also met with staffers from Rep. Julie Axne and Sen. Chuck Grassley’s respective offices.

 The Fly-In also provided opportunities for face-to-face interaction with customers and distributors.
 “Understanding our customers’ pain points, what they enjoy about working with U-Select-It, and how we can improve their experience is important to us,” said Hubler.
 Customers voiced their excitement about the Evoke Snack 6’s styling, reliability and performance, while also expressing their excitement for the refrigerated combo Evoke model being released later this year.